tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 ![Screenshot](_images/circle-blast-8.jpg)

-If you try to preview the results you will get an error because we didn't define `createLabelsAndButtons()` yet.
+If you try to preview the results you will get an error because we didn't write `createLabelsAndButtons()` yet.

 ## VI.
 Creating the Start Scene